-If a student's request for a schedule change is not allowed under the above policy and the student believes there are extenuating circumstances to warrant a schedule change, the student may file an appeal.
+If a student's request for a schedule change is not allowed under the above policy and the student believes there are extenuating circumstances to warrant a schedule change the student may file an appeal.
+The following are the steps to the process.

-The student should write an explanation of the desired change; include reason(s) for desired change, the extenuating circumstances that make the change necessary, and why the student feels an exception to the policy should be made.

-Submit the appeal to the student's counselor, who in turn will review it with the Director of Guidance first and submit it to the Assistant Principal, with an appropriate recommendation.

-If the student's request is approved by the Assistant Principal, the counselor will make the change.
-If the request is not approved, the student may make an appointment to speak with the Assistant Principal.
+- The student should write an explanation of the requested change; include reason(s) for the requested change, the extenuating circumstances which make the change necessary and why the student feels an exception should be made in favor of the student. - Submit the appeal to the student's guidance counselor, who in turn will review it and submit it to the Assistant Principal. - If the student's request is approved by the Assistant Principal the counselor will make the change.
+If the request is not approved, the student may make an appointment to meet with the Principal.

-If the issue is still unresolved, the student may request that the schedule appeal be referred to the Principal for final decision.